Hicks Warns Against ‘Extreme Consolidation’ in Defense Industry

 President Joe Biden’s nominee to serve as the Pentagon No. 2 civilian said she is concerned by the consolidation of America’s weapons makers and suppliers, signaling that the Biden administration could increase U.S. government scrutiny over the merger and acquisition of major defense firms.

-“Yes, I am concerned,” said Kathleen Hicks during her Senate confirmation hearing, when asked by Sen. Richard Blumenthol, D-Conn., about the shrinking number of submarine suppliers.
+“Yes, I am concerned,” said Kathleen Hicks during her Senate confirmation hearing Tuesday, when asked by Sen. Richard Blumenthal, D-Conn., about the shrinking number of submarine suppliers.
 “Some consolidation is probably inevitable [because] the Defense Department isn't sized ... in many areas to maintain a large base, but extreme consolidation does create challenges for innovation.”

 Eliminating competition could lead to higher priced weapons and stymie innovation, she said.

 Hicks' comments come amid a federal regulatory review of Lockheed Martin’s planned $4.4 billion acquisition of rocket-maker Aerojet Rocketdyne.
 While Hicks did not mention that deal, as deputy defense secretary she would play a key role in determining the Pentagon’s official opinion of the merger, which is ultimately approved by the Federal Trade Commission and Justice Department.

 Lockheed’s acquisition comes three years after rival Northrop Grumman acquired rocket maker Orbital ATK.
 If the deal is approved, Northrop and Lockheed would be the only two makers of solid rocket motors used in intercontinental ballistic missiles and missile interceptors.
 Boeing said Northrop’s acquisition of Orbital ATK prevented it from placing a bid in an $85 billion contest to build new ICBMs.
 That left Northrop as the only bidder and eventual winner.